riganti/dotvvm-docs/Pages/concepts/security/authentication-and-authorization/aspnetcore.md

 > This section is applicable if your application uses ASP.NET Core.
 For OWIN, visit the [Authentication in OWIN](owin) chapter.

-In ASP.NET Core, the authentication and authorization mechanisms are configured using the `Microsoft.AspNetCore.Authentication.*` NuGet packages.

 First, you need to configure the authentication behavior in the `ConfigureServices` method in the `Startup.cs` file.

 Second, you need to apply the authentication and authorization middlewares in the `Configure` method in `Startup.cs`.
 These should be registered before the DotVVM middleware.